or scroll for handy tips and a little nostalgia.

 - Peel orange and remove pith and seeds.
 Chop into small pieces.

-- Drain pineapple pieces.
+- Drain pineapple pieces and cherries.

 - Remove stems from all cherries except a few (for decorating).